vladmandic/face-api/README.md

 Single new example that uses both models as well as all of the extensions is included in `/example/index.html`
 Example can be accessed directly using Git pages using URL: <https://vladmandic.github.io/face-api/example/>

+*Note: Photos shown below are taken by me*

 ![alt text](example/screenshot.png)